 We have incurred significant operating losses since our inception.
-We incurred total net losses of \$52.5 million and \$42.2 million for the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023, we had an accumulated deficit of \$313.7 million.
+We incurred total net losses of \$85.9 million and \$60.6 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$347.1 million.
 Our historical losses resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access, commercialization and business development activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
 Our operating losses stem primarily from development of our investigational COMP360 psilocybin treatment for TRD, and we expect they will continue to increase as we conduct our Phase 3 program in TRD for our investigational COMP360 psilocybin treatment candidate and conduct our Phase 2 studies for anorexia nervosa and PTSD and, potentially including expanding into additional indications, and initiating preclinical and clinical development of additional programs for different therapeutic candidates, as well as using digital technologies and solutions to enhance our therapeutic offering.
 Furthermore, since the completion of our IPO, we have incurred, and expect to continue to incur, significant costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
-We will need substantial additional funding to repay our outstanding indebtedness, support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from sales of therapeutic candidates, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, government or other third-party funding, marketing
+As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
+Until such time as we can generate significant revenue from sales of therapeutic candidates, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribu

-Our ability to raise additional funds may also be adversely impacted by macroeconomic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide, such as those resulting from fluctuating interest rates and rates of inflation and foreign exchange fluctuations, instability in the banking system, potential recessions in any of the regions or countries in which we operate, the ongoing war between Ukraine and Russia, and changing conditions resulting from public health crises.
+Our ability to raise additional funds may also be adversely impacted by macroeconomic conditions and disruptions to and volatility in the credit and financial markets in the United States and worldwide, such as those resulting from fluctuating interest rates and rates of inflation and foreign exchange fluctuations, instability in the banking system, a potential government shutdown in the United States, potential recessions in any of the regions or countries in which we operate, geopolitical tensions from the ongoing war between Ukraine and Russia and the Israel-Hamas war and changing conditions resulting from public health crises.
 Our inability to raise capital as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 There can be no assurances, however, that our current operating plan will be achieved or that additional funding will be available on terms acceptable to us, or at all.

-As of June 30, 2023, we had cash and cash equivalents of \$148.2 million.
-We believe that our existing cash and cash equivalents, will be sufficient for us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
+As of September 30, 2023, we had cash and cash equivalents of \$248.0 million.
+We believe that our existing cash and cash equivalents, will be sufficient for us to fund our operating expenses and capital expenditure requirements into late 2025.

 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources-Funding Requirements" below.